vigneshwaranbalamurugan/Learning-Management-System/README.md

    ```

 2. **Configure Database Connection:**
-   Open `appsettings.Development.json` (or `appsettings.json`) and update the connection strings for PostgreSQL and Redis according to your local setup:
+   Open `appsettings.Development.json` (or `appsettings.json`) and update the connection strings for PostgreSQL and Redis according to your local setup (refer `appsettings.json` for format):
    ```json
    "ConnectionStrings": {
      "DefaultConnection": "Host=localhost;Database=LmsDb;Username=postgres;Password=your_password",